nnourr/maple/README.md

 ## Limitations

-- Token counting is approximate and may not exactly match OpenAI's pricing
+- Token counting is approximate and may not exactly match OpenAI
-- The extension only tracks the current browser session
-- Works best with ChatGPT's web interface
+- Coupled to ChatGPT's interface

 ## License